 I couldn’t help but think of her when I heard they were rechristening the corner of Bowery and E. 2nd Street “Joey Ramone Place”.

-This entry is part of Jack Rusher’s journal, originally published December 3rd, 2003, in New York.
+This entry is part of Jack Rusher’s archive, originally published December 3rd, 2003, in New York.